This page contains frequently asked questions about the Quest high performance computing cluster at Northwestern.

 Allocations And Accounts

 How do I get an account on Quest?

-To access Quest, you will need to have an active research allocation.
-There are two ways to obtain an allocation:
+To access Quest, you will need to be part of an active research allocation.
+There are two ways to obtain one:

-The application forms can be found here: Request Research Allocation Forms
+The application forms can be found at Request Research Allocation Forms

 How do I use GPUs on Quest?

 There are two ways to use GPUs on Quest.
 You can either purchase your own GPU nodes or use a general access allocation (i.e. Research I, Research II, and Education) to access shared GPU nodes.
 Please see GPUs on Quest for more information.